NEW: Workforce Financial Wellness Gauge NEW: Workforce Financial Wellness Gauge

 • An overview of their personal finances including net worth, spending analysis, budgeting, debt reduction and cash flow tracking

-• Investment portfolio recommendations based on their unique goals and risk tolerance
+• Asset allocation recommendations based on their unique goals and risk tolerance

 • Ongoing monitoring of the plan to help clients stay on track

-• Education on financial topics, including managing personal finance, money and investing
+• Education on financial topics, including managing personal finances, money and investing

 • Access to a human financial advisor

-When clients prepare financial plans using the BrightPlan automated tools, each goal receives its own investment plan.
-Clients may choose to either personally apply BrightPlan’s investment recommendations on their own external accounts (see description below of BrightPlan’s Non Discretionary Services) or have BrightPlan automate investing for them in a BrightPlan discretionary investment account (see description below of BrightPlan’s Discretionary Investment Services).
+When clients prepare financial plans using the BrightPlan automated tools, each goal receives its own investment asset allocation recommendation.
+Clients may opt to personally apply BrightPlan’s recommendations on their own external accounts, see below BrightPlan’s non-discretionary services.

 In addition to the website and mobile application, clients have access to a team of BrightPlan representatives via video conference and/or telephone.
 BrightPlan representatives can help clients evaluate their financial goals and objectives, and provide general assistance with products and services provided by BrightPlan.
 They help clients evaluate their ability to meet their identified goal(s); however, they are not obligated to provide ongoing financial planning advice, update any analysis provided, or monitor Client progress toward a goal.